-Bergoglio arrived in January 1980, during the bleak Haughey-era economic recession.
-At the time, he had just completed a seven year stint as head of the Jesuit order in Argentina.
+Bergoglio arrived to Ireland in January 1980, during the bleak Haughey-era economic recession.
+At the time, he had just completed a seven-year stint as head of the Jesuit order in Argentina.

 Fr Conall O'Cuinn SJ, rector of the Milltown community, which is the biggest Jesuit house in Ireland was one of the first to discover the new pope had once stayed among them.

 "When we found out he had stayed here with us, we were very excited," he previously told the Irish Independent.

 "To learn we had the first Jesuit pope was a wonderful surprise for all of us, but to know that he ate in the same dining hall where we eat our meals and slept within these walls, makes it all the more special.

 "We are hoping that if he comes to Ireland, he will drop in to see us again and maybe even stay in his old room."